platers/obsidian-linter/docs/rules.md

 	- Default: `Multi-line array`
 	- `Multi-line array`: ```aliases:\n  - Title```
 	- `Single-line array`: ```aliases: [Title]```
+- Keep alias that matches the filename: Such aliases are usually redundant
+	- Default: `false`

 Example: Adds a header with the title from heading.